 Every year, millions of dollars are funneled into lobbying efforts designed to influence laws, shape media narratives, and sway public opinion, with the sole intention of increasing profits for meat, dairy, and egg producers.
 Numerous studies show how these lobbying efforts not only shape government policies but also actively suppress more ethical options, resulting in deeply corrupt policies and a heavily manipulated public perception.

-"Ag-gag" laws are another layer of public manipulation, explicitly designed to conceal animal cruelty and penalize those who try to expose it.
+"Ag-gag" laws are another layer of public manipulation, designed with the sole intention to conceal animal cruelty and penalize those who try to expose it.
 Think for a moment about how illogical it is that laws protect our right to break a car window to save a dog, yet rescuing ducks, chickens, pigs, or cows from similar or much worse conditions often leads to felony convictions.
 Anyone who has spent time around these animals knows they are no less deserving of protection.

 Regardless of where anyone stands on animal rights, this level of secrecy and corruption should be concerning.
 Consumers deserve to know the truth and shouldn’t need extraordinary intelligence or research skills to uncover it.